xhx509/drifter/README.md

 Reference :http://www.nefsc.noaa.gov/drifter/

-There are flowcharts in this peckage to explan programs :
+There are flowcharts in this peckage to explain programs :

 <a href="https://github.com/xhx509/drifter/blob/master/get_drifter_erddap.png">get_drifter_erddap.png</a>